rmunn/commandline-wiki-clone/Home.md

 ```

 ## Verbs

+Verbs help delineate and separate options and values for multiple commands within a single app.
+A common usage of verbs in a sample ftp program could be to provide a specific commands: upload, download, delete, etc.

 To use verb commands create an option class for each verb decorated with the `[Verb]` attribute:
 ```csharp